 I’m pretty sure 2020 was a year NONE of us will forget, but in our home, one of the most memorable parts of 2020 was absolutely the launch of Savvy Reading.

-It was the most incredible thing to see Savvy Reading go from an idea to a fully fledged program helping hundreds of families all across the world.
+It was the most incredible thing to see Savvy Reading go from an idea to a fully fledged program helping thousands of families all across the world.

 I’ll never be able to thank you enough for trusting us from the very beginning when it was so new and unproven.